timoh6/timoh6.github.com/_posts/2015-05-07-Rate-limiting-web-application-login-attempts.md

 ## Closing words

-The above described method is a self-contained (no external special hardware required) and quite simple method which can be modified precisely for your situation to detect brute-force attempts and which can efficiently slow down these attacks.
+The above described method is a self-contained (no external special hardware required) method which can be modified precisely for your situation to detect brute-force attempts, and act against these attacks.
 However, even aggressive login rate-limiting can not save poor passwords, so make sure no weak passwords enters in the system.

 In the other side of the coin, the login related database handling will require resources.
 As for single login two database queries must be run (INSERT and SELECT) plus an extra amount of "token requests" are needed.

 Also, while JavaScript can make the login experience smooth for the end user, but if the end user doesn't have JavaScript enabled the login experience may not be smooth at all.

+After all, this involves once again traditional *security vs usability* trade-offs.